LeonGurin/University-of-Haifa-Final-Project/README.md

  | 4.
 Personal interest  | **40%**  | 90➡36   | 85➡34   | 85➡34   | 75➡30    | 80➡32   | 70➡28  |
  |  Final Score          | **100%** | `82.75`  | 81.25    | `85.5`   | 78.75     | 75.25    | 68      |

+## December 2022

+After much consideration we decided against the `Text to building` project and we decided to pursue the `Zippables` project.

+With our goals set we made a powerpoint, presented it and got the approval to continue.